See the Innovation-centered ecosystem Blockchain is nurturing Today in Finance

 Adopting Blockchain Today?
 Look to Build an Integrated Finance Ecosystem

-The shift that blockchain is helping towards is – Advanced cognitive systems and AI, ML, and NLP capabilities will soon access Blockchains and help in evolving the customer experience.
+The shift that Blockchain is heading towards is – Advanced cognitive systems and AI, ML, and NLP capabilities will soon access Blockchains and help in evolving the customer experience.
 It should help create cohesive and personal digital journeys by harnessing a data environment renovated with structured, unstructured, alternate, and internal data – all accessible easier than ever.

-Like every novice disruptive tech. product, the market acquisition comes sooner than later.
-Here, even though blockchain-based banking is in its infancy, a few integrated ecosystems are already being adopted by Global and Indian Financial Institutions –
+Here, even though Blockchain-based banking is in its infancy, a few integrated ecosystems are already being adopted by Global and Indian Financial Institutions.
+The research for these developments in India is being led by Institute for Development and Research in Banking Technology (IDRBT), let's take a look –

 Single Digital Identity Verification